-Join us Monday, February 24 (Clarion, PA) or Tuesday, February 25 (Lancaster, PA) for a Soil Health Meeting.
-You won’t want to miss it!
-(Details below.)
+Thank you to all who joined us on Monday, February 24 (Clarion, PA) or Tuesday, February 25 (Lancaster, PA) for the Soil Health Meetings.
+Check out the PICTURES page for photos from the event.

 ‘Clean Water Benefits Everybody’: Jay Howes, PA No-Till Coordinator, talks with Laura Hayes, Press & Journal, about the display at the PA Farm Show in January.